libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 management functionality, is an exception: It uses widgets like NCTable and NCTree directly, and often it uses them in very creative ways.

-So make sure to always also build libyui-ncurses-pkg and _test_ it:
+So make sure to always also build libyui-ncurses-pkg and _test_ it.
+You need to build and install both libyui-ncurses and libyui-ncurses-pkg:

 ```Shell
     cd ~/src/libyui-ncurses/build